Mission of the Lintilhac Foundation

 Core Giving Areas:

-- Water Quality, with a special focus on advocacy and science research.
+- Water Quality, with a special focus on advocacy and university level

 - Conservation, especially backcountry recreational access to lands and integrative land use planning.